pubkey/rxdb/docs-src/offline-first.md

 > **Offline first is not about having no internet connection**

-While in the past, internet connection was an unstable thing, especially for mobile devices things have changed.
+While in the past, internet connection was an unstable, things are changing especially for mobile devices.
-We now have better mobile networks and having no internet becomes a rare case even in remote locations.
+Mobile networks become better and having no internet becomes less common even in remote locations.
-So do we even need offline first applications or is it something of the past?
+So if we did no care about offline first applications in the past, why should we even care now?
 In the following I will point some of the points on why offline first applications are better, not because they support offline usage, but because of other reasons.

 ## UX is better without loading spinners